Making Soft Shell Tacos from Scratch is easier than you think! And you can tailor the seasonings in these homemade beef

-These homemade beef tacos are only slightly more difficult than dumping that taco seasoning packet into some ground beef.
+These ground beef tacos are only slightly more difficult than dumping that taco seasoning packet into some ground beef.
 And it still comes together in just minutes!

 Dish out with taco shells of your choice along with an array of your favorite toppings!
 I know you can all do this!!
 And you’ll feel better about controlling what actually goes into your family’s meal.

 PRO-Tip: Quadruple the taco seasoning portion of this recipe, then you will have it on hand for your next few batches of soft shell beef tacos!